besigne/cial/README.md

   - Status Code
   - Logo URL if found
   - A phone number count
+- There are two different `logs`:
+  - **log**: Located on root folder, this contains the application log.
+  - **tests.tests_log**: Located inside `tests Package`, this contains only the test log, it has the same format from the other log, but only displays tests information.

+Testing with this testing file shows an average of `5 URLs` scrapped per **second**, this average is variable depending on various factors, these being the most important:
+- Where the website is hosted.
+- Server response time.
+- Size of page's content.

 ## Limitations
+Due to striving to get all phone numbers in every part of the world my idea was, get the URLs `country_code` from it's `IP address` and format the phone number based on that, this is the most successful case I found while trying different methods, but it still presents errors sometimes when a website has automatic redirection to a closer host enabled.

 ## Possible Expansions
 - .svg logos can be saved to a local file with a shared folder between the container and host if they don't have a valid url.